Generative Modelling of L\'evy Area for High Order SDE Simulation: Discriminator

-\end{definition} Characteristic function distance has the following properties: \begin{enumerate}[label=\arabic*)] \item Definiteness: If the support of $\Lambda$ is $\mathbb{R}^d$, then $\text{CFD}_{\Lambda}(X, Y) = 0$ iff $\mathbb{P}_{X} = \mathbb{P}_{Y}$. \item The distance is bounded and differentiable almost everywhere. \item For certain $\nu$, $\text{CFD}_{\Lambda}(X, Y_n) \to 0 \implies Y_n \overset{d}{\to} X$ (see \cite{CFMMD},\cref{prop:weak_convergence}). \end{enumerate} If we restrict $\nu$ to be a member of the family of certain well-known distributions, for example, Gaussian or Cauchy, we can parameterize the distribution $\nu$ by learnable coefficients and it will play the role of discriminator in the GAN setting.
-The backpropagation on these coefficients is well-understood by techniques such as the reparameterization trick. \\ In practice, we approximate the characteristic function by an empirical measure: if $\Lambda\sim \nu$, and $x_1,\dots,x_N$ are samples from $\mathbb{P}_X$, then we estimate $\Phi_{X}(\Lambda)$ by
+If we restrict $\nu$ to be a member of the family of certain well-known distributions, Gaussian for example, we can parameterize the distribution $\nu$ by learnable coefficients and it will play the role of discriminator in the GAN setting.
+The backpropagation on these coefficients is well-understood by techniques such as the reparameterization trick.
+In practice, we approximate the characteristic function by an empirical measure: if $\Lambda\sim \nu$, and $x_1,\dots,x_N$ are samples from $\mathbb{P}_X$, then we estimate $\Phi_{X}(\Lambda)$ by